 It is impossible to emphasise the significance of an IT auditor in today’s digitally dependent world.
-As vulnerabilities rise in the wake of rapid digitisation, the expansion of edge computing in the IoT, and the centrality of digital operations, IT Auditors are the front line and the operational lead of internal digital controls and security management.
+Vulnerabilities are rising due to rapid digitisation.
+The growth of edge computing in the IoT and the importance of digital operations make IT auditors the first line.
+They are also the leaders of internal digital controls and security.

-IT Auditors are also integral to establishing enterprise-wise IT literacy and a board-level understanding of IT integrity, funding and support.
-Therefore, IT Auditors must make the most concise representation of their multifaceted role on their CV.
+IT auditors are also key to creating enterprise-wide IT literacy.
+They help the board understand IT integrity, funding, and support.
+Thus, IT auditors must make the most concise representation of their multifaceted role on their CV.

 Two primary certifications are considered high-value for IT auditors:

-It is a certification for Certified Information Security Manager – Certification based on the design, implementation and integration of IS systems provided by ISACA.
+It is a certification for Certified Information Security Managers.
+It is based on the design, implementation, and integration of IS systems.
+ISACA provides the certification.
 Ideal for professionals with experience in IS design and security management.

 While these certifications are optional, seeking an official certification of your role is wise.
 If you have developed into the position without credentials, highlight the below skills and experience.

 Integrity vs Security

 The role of an IT auditor means focusing both on internal IT controls and the integrity of systems from external wrongdoing.
-It requires auditors with experience in technical innovation processes and competitor comparisons, alongside solid expertise in cybersecurity, L&D, and systems vulnerabilities.
+It requires auditors with experience in technical innovation processes and comparing competitors.
+They also need solid expertise in cybersecurity, L&D, and system vulnerabilities.

-Whilst data analysis will sit at the heart of any role within IT controls, security and support, there is a high value for IT auditors with clear and concise communication skills.
+Data analysis will sit at the heart of any role in IT controls, security, and support.
+But, IT auditors with clear communication skills are highly valued.